Majlanky/couch-slacker/README.md

 }
 ```
-Yeah, it is much better.
-In both examples you can notice, [Jackson]() annotations are you as serialization description (if needed which is not for the name
+It is much better.
+In both examples you can notice [Jackson](https://github.com/FasterXML/jackson) is used. (in the case of name, no annotation is really
- actually).
+ needed, and it is present only as example).
+If database annotation is missing, lower-cased name of class is used as database name.
 ### Spring Data Repositories
 We have to start with a configuration of connectivity.
+URL must contain a port.
+Scheme can be elided, default value is HTTP.
+Username and password are
+ mandatory.
 ```yaml
 couchdb:
   client: